 Check out the podcast featuring an interview with Rana Adib and 3Things.Energy talking about renewable energy and REN21’s role in promoting its rapid uptake.
 “There is a real need to change the renewable energy paradigm and to remove the myths”, says Rana.
 Listen here for more.

-The REN21 Community is growing and much is happening within the Secretariat and the Community.
-Our July version of the newsletter will guide you through the latest news that should not be missed.
+Another eventful year is coming to an end.
+Much has happened and is happening within the Secretariat and the REN21 Community.
+Read all about it in the December edition of our newsletter.
 You can access the newsletter here.
 In the future you can receive it directly in your inbox by subscribing here.